-We can divide the term “readability” into “read” + “ability,” which translates into the ability to read.
+If we divide the term “readability” into “read” + “ability” , it translates into the ability to read .
 Readability has nothing to do with either legibility or literacy.
 In fact, readability is more of a judgmental exercise for the targeted audience.
+George Klare (1963) [bio. – Wikipedia], a pioneer in the field of reading research, defined readability as “the ease of understanding or comprehension due to the style of writing.”

-These formulas work by measuring certain features of a text, like the number of words in a sentence, or the number of letters or syllables per word.
+These formulas work by measuring certain “surface-level” features of a text, like the number of words in a sentence, or the number of letters or syllables per word.
 Most formulas use a semantic factor (i.e., the difficulty of words), and one syntactic factor (i.e., the difficulty of sentences).
 We don’t need to calculate other factors, as they’ll make the formulas more complex and achieve little in return.

 Researchers and writers have been using readability formulas since the 1920s; pioneering linguists like Rudolph Flesch and Jeanne S. Chall have spent decades of research devising the most accurate formulas.